Newcomers to Canada

 Previously deferred tax

-When you immigrate to Canada, you are generally considered to have disposed of, and to have immediately reacquired, most properties that you own on the date you immigrate.
-If you had previously elected to defer payment of the tax owing on the gain from the deemed disposition of property other than taxable Canadian property on emigration, you may now have to pay the deferred tax.
+If you had previously elected to defer payment of the tax owing on the gain from the deemed disposition of property on emigration, you may now have to pay the deferred tax.
 For more information, contact the CRA.

-Find out if you have to file a tax return
+Who has to file a return

 - have to pay tax for the year